Department of Psychology

-The Department of Psychology is a vibrant and diverse environment, with 23 full-time faculty, over 800 undergraduate majors, and approximately 50 graduate students.
-Our department is known for its warm atmosphere and its emphasis on collaborative, cutting-edge science.
+We have a vibrant and diverse environment, known for our warm atmosphere and our emphasis on collaborative, cutting-edge science.